 How many years back can you file taxes?

-You can file a tax return for any year, but usually, you only need to file the last five or six years.
-Even if you haven’t filed for decades, the IRS usually lets you catch up by getting compliant with the last five or six years.
+You can file a tax return for any year, but usually, you only need to file the last six years.
+Even if you haven’t filed for decades, the IRS usually lets you catch up by getting compliant with the last six years.

 What if you don’t file taxes for two years?